S&P Global: 20th century

+21st century

+In 2009, McGraw Hill sold Business Week to Bloomberg.

-On October 3, 2011, McGraw–Hill announced it was selling its entire television station group to the E. W. Scripps Company for $212 million.
-The sale was completed on December 30, 2011.
+In October 2011, McGraw–Hill announced it was selling its entire television station group to the E. W. Scripps Company for $212 million.
+The sale was completed in December 2011.
 It had been involved in broadcasting since 1972, when it purchased four television stations from a division of Time Inc. The sale included McGraw–Hill Broadcasting's stations KERO-TV and KZKC-LP Bakersfield; KGTV and KZSD-LP San Diego; KZCS-LP Colorado Springs; flagship station KMGH-TV and KZCO-LD Denver; KZFC-LP Fort Collins; and WRTV Indianapolis.

-On November 26, 2012, McGraw–Hill announced it was selling its entire education division, known as McGraw–Hill Education to Apollo Global Management for $2.5 billion.
-On March 22, 2013, McGraw–Hill announced it had completed the sale for $2.4 billion cash.
-On May 1, 2013, shareholders of McGraw–Hill voted to change the company's name to McGraw Hill Financial.
-McGraw–Hill divested the subsidiary McGraw–Hill Construction to Symphony Technology Group for US$320 million on September 22, 2014.
+In November 2012, McGraw–Hill announced it was selling its entire education division, known as McGraw–Hill Education to Apollo Global Management for $2.5 billion.
+In March 2013, McGraw–Hill announced it had completed the sale for $2.4 billion cash.
+In May 2013, shareholders of McGraw–Hill voted to change the company's name to McGraw Hill Financial.

+In September 2014, McGraw–Hill divested the subsidiary McGraw–Hill Construction to Symphony Technology Group for US$320 million.
 The sale included Engineering News-Record, Architectural Record, Dodge and Sweet's.
 McGraw–Hill Construction has been renamed Dodge Data & Analytics.

 In February 2016, McGraw–Hill announced that McGraw–Hill Financial would change its name to S&P Global Inc. by the end of April 2016.
 McGraw Hill Financial officially changed its name following a shareholder vote on April 27, 2016.
 In April 2016, McGraw–Hill announced that it was selling J.D.
 Power and Associates to investment firm XIO Group for $1.1 billion.
-On August 3, 2020, S&P Global Platts launched S&P Global Platts Analytics fundamental oil information on the redesigned S&P Global Platts Developer Platform.
-The Platts Developer Platform offers customers with quick exposure to product price databases, business statistics and insights at the pace of market changes.

 In November 2020, S&P Global agreed to acquire IHS Markit analytics company in a $44 billion transaction.
-In 2023, S&P sold the former IHS engineering operations to KKR & Co, which rebranded IHS as Accuris.
+In 2023, S&P sold the former IHS engineering operations to KKR & Co., which rebranded as Accuris.

-In October 2025, S&P Global announced a deal to buy markets data and analytics firm With Intelligence for $1.8 billion, which is expected to bolster S&P's presence in private markets.
-The transaction is expected to close in 2025 or early 2026.
+In October 2025, S&P Global announced a deal to buy markets data and analytics firm With Intelligence for $1.8 billion.

+On July 1, 2026, S&P Global completed the spin-off of its Mobility division into an independent publicly traded company, Mobility Global Inc.

 Corporate organization

-S&P Global organizes its businesses in six units, based on the market in which they are involved:
+S&P Global organizes its businesses into divisions, based on the market in which they are involved: